-Master of Arts in Professional Counseling candidates will follow guidelines for the original requirements specified in the graduate catalog along with the following:
+Master of Arts in Counseling candidates will follow guidelines for the original requirements specified in the graduate catalog along with the following:

 - The candidate should maintain a GPA of 3.0.
 The candidate should earn no more than one final grade of "C" in program courses.
-Students are allowed to replace one grade by retaking the course. - Students are required to complete a minimum of 8 hours of individual counseling. - Students are required to pass the Counselor Preparation Comprehensive Examination (CPCE) for the Clinical Mental Health Concentration.
+Students are allowed to replace one grade by retaking the course. - Students are required to complete a minimum of 6 hours of individual counseling. - Students are required to pass the Counselor Preparation Comprehensive Examination (CPCE) for the Clinical Mental Health Concentration. - Students are only allowed one "C".
+Any additional grades below a B- will call for the student to be put on academic probation, given a remediation plan, or dismissed from the program.